 How Can I Cut Down on False Alarms?

 The fear of false alarms steers more people away from professionally monitoring their security system than any other factor.
 Therefore, it is important to address this fear.
 This process begins with the choice of security equipment.
 Pets are one of the biggest causes of false alarms.
 In fact, many of our customers who added pets to their families stopped using their security systems for this very reason.
 Making small equipment changes can help solve this issue.
-For example, consider using glassbreak detectors or shock sensors to protect areas with windows, rather than motion detectors.
+For example, consider using glassbreak detectors or shock sensors to add burglar detection to areas with windows, rather than motion detectors.

 Another important factor in false alarms is the condition of the equipment.
 As sensors get older, their sensitivity usually increases.
 This is often the opposite of what customers expect.
 It also isn’t necessarily a good thing.
 Motion detectors and smoke detectors, in particular, can get quite “touchy” as they remain installed past their recommended useful life.
 Make sure you maintain your sensors by keeping them clean and testing your system regularly.
 In addition, replacing sensors after as they reach the end of their useful life can help cut down on false alarms.